jijeshmohan/dago/README.md

 1. Create a config directory and specify templates directory

+    `dago config new` - This command create a new config file in user's config directory `~/.config/dago/config.yml`

+1. Specify the templates folder in the above config file ( default is `~/.config/dago/templates`)

-2. Create or use an existing template
+1. Create or use an existing template

-3. Run `daco gen <template-name>`
+1. Run `daco gen <template-name>`

-4. Input all the questions
+1. Input all the questions

 ## How to create a new template